Lawyers Fighting for Wrongful Death Victims in Baltimore & Washington D.C.

 What Kind of Medical Malpractice Could Result in Wrongful Death?

-While any wrongful death is tragic, those caused by a negligent healthcare provider can be especially devastating because you trusted certified professionals to adhere to acceptable levels of care.
+Deaths caused by the negligence of a trusted healthcare provider are especially devastating.
+You were failed by a doctor who you expected to provide a professional level of care.
 The lawyers of Schochor, Federico and Staton provide vigorous representation to beneficiaries suffering due to the actions of doctors, nurses, hospitals, pharmaceutical companies and all other parties who play a role in providing healthcare.
 Our law firm maintains a special focus on helping clients with medical malpractice wrongful death lawsuits, including those involving:

 - Misdiagnosis and delayed diagnosis